 3. AI doesn’t think and judge

-But the profession does more: it helps instil values and ethics in business which is in great demand today.
+But the profession does more: it helps instill values and ethics in business which is in great demand today.
 Artificial intelligence (AI) for example, should be called ‘autonomous systems’ instead as human intelligence still designs systems and determines outcomes.

 Accountants maintain relevance because they can leverage machines and AI and add an ethical and moral judgement on top.
-This role is critical as we know auditors are required to be sceptical on a daily basis.
+This role is critical as we know auditors are required to be skeptical on a daily basis.
 I am not sure AI is or can be.

 Digital Day is an opportunity for the accounting profession and stakeholders to take a moment to engage directly with the fundamental changes that technology is bringing.
 What came through loud and clear is that accountants, auditors and advisors have an essential role to play in shaping tomorrow’s business landscape.